MicrosoftDocs/security/zero-trust/dod-zero-trust-strategy-data.md

 ### 4.2 DoD enterprise data governance

-Implement Microsoft Purview Information Protection solutions by using sensitivity labels.
+Microsoft Purview Information Protection uses sensitivity labels.
 You can create sensitivity labels relevant to your organization, control which labels are visible for users, and define the label scope.
 Scope labels to files, emails, meetings, Microsoft Teams, SharePoint sites, and more.
 Labels protect content with encryption, limit external sharing, and prevent data loss.

 |DoD Activity Description and Outcome|Microsoft guidance and recommendations|
 |---|---|